Kailashw/webpack-boiler-plate/README.md

         "build": "webpack",
         "launch": "webpack-dev-server --open"

-* run "npm build" to see your first build exported to 'dist' folder 😊
+* run "npm run build" to see your first build exported to 'dist' folder 😊
-* now run the "npm launch" command to see the app working.
+* now run the "npm run launch" command to see the app working.

 <br/>
 <br/>